stratisproject/electrum-server/HOWTO.md

 used parts.
 It's fine to use a file on an SSD for swap in this case.

-It's not recommended to do initial indexing of the database on a SSD because the indexing process does at least 10 TB (!) of disk writes and puts considerable wear-and-tear on an SSD.
+It's not recommended to do initial indexing of the database on a SSD because the indexing process does at least 100 GB (!) of disk writes and puts considerable wear-and-tear on an SSD.
 It's a lot better to use tmpfs and just swap out to disk when necessary.

-Databases have grown to roughly 5 GB as of February 2016.
+Databases have grown to roughly 100MB as of January 2017.
 Leveldb prunes the database from time to time, so it's not uncommon to see databases ~50% larger at times when it's writing a lot, especially when indexing from the beginning.